adrian-lcs/abm-aep/README.md

   - audio-engineering
 ---
 > [!NOTE]
 > The objective of this project is to evaluate whether multimodal AI models exhibit monotonic, coherent perceptual representations of audio degradation when subjected to lossy compression formats.
-By leveraging EBU R128 loudness normalization and a [Bradley-Terry model](link-to-page.md) estimated via Maximum Likelihood (with a Bayesian fallback for small samples or separation), this framework converts binary forced-choice decisions into a latent continuous quality scale ($\beta$), explicitly controlling for presentation-order effects.
+By leveraging EBU R128 loudness normalisation and a [Bradley-Terry model](link-to-page.md) estimated via Maximum Likelihood (with a Bayesian fallback for small samples or separation), this framework converts binary forced-choice decisions into a latent continuous quality scale ($\beta$), explicitly controlling for presentation-order effects.

 ---
 ## 1. Research Hypotheses (Measurable)